 MarijuanaBreak Tip: Carbon dioxide enhancement can boost your Durban Poison yields by up to 30%!

-Overall, carbon dioxide enrichment should boost your yield by at least 30%, but it is far from being a risk-free venture.
-As long as the air is over 200 ppm of carbon dioxide, it should be enough to ensure your plants have enough nutrients for photosynthesis.
-If you live in a city, there is probably enough CO2 in the air already!
+Overall, carbon dioxide enrichment should boost your yield by at least 30%.
+However, it is far from being a risk-free venture.
+As long as the air is over 200 ppm of carbon dioxide, it should be enough to ensure your plants have ample nutrients for photosynthesis.
+As it happens, there is enough CO2 in the air already!

 Remember, elevated CO2 levels are potentially deadly for humans, so make sure you don’t fill your home with it!

-As Durban Poison is regarded as a tough plant with lifespans in both the southern and northern hemispheres, it can grow in a wide temperature range between 65- and 85-degrees Fahrenheit.
+Durban Poison is a tough plant with lifespans in both the southern and northern hemispheres.
+It can grow in a wide temperature range between 65- and 85-degrees Fahrenheit.

 However, many growers claim that Durban Poison can safely grow at temperatures up to 90 degrees.
-This rises to 95 degrees if the plant is growing in a CO2 enriched environment (1500 ppm) that is vented regularly to keep humidity levels down.
+It rises to 95 degrees if the plant is growing in a CO2 enriched environment (1500 ppm).
+Such an area needs regular venting to keep humidity levels down.

-Although the maximum temperature is rather high, it doesn’t mean that you’re growing it at the optimal temperature if you’re working in the 90-degree range.
-It is best to grow at 85 degrees during the vegetative stage (in a well-vented area), which should go below 80 degrees during the flowering stage.
-Above all, please make sure the temperature remains over 70 degrees during the day, and does not fall below 60 degrees at night.
+Although the maximum temperature is rather high, it doesn’t mean you’re growing it at the optimal temperature in the 90-degree range.
+It is best to grow at 85 degrees during the vegetative stage (in a well-vented area).
+Drop the temperature below 80 degrees during the flowering stage.
+Above all, please make sure the temperature remains over 70 degrees during the day and does not fall below 60 degrees at night.

-If you allow your Durban Poison plants to get exposed to temperatures below 60 degrees at any time, you can expect mild shock to occur.
-Repeated exposure to temperatures below 50 degrees is pretty much certain to kill the plants.
-If you are growing in pots and are concerned that the ground is sucking the heat from the roots, elevate the pots.
+Mild shock may occur if you expose your Durban Poison plants to temperatures below 60 degrees at any time.
+Repeated exposure to temperatures below 50 degrees could kill the plants.
+Elevate your growing pots if you are concerned that the ground is sucking the heat from the roots.

-Remember, when the temperature rises, the air has a better ability to hold water which reduces humidity along with the risk of fungi.
-And speaking of humidity, make sure it remains at no higher than 60-65% during the vegetative stage, and reduce it to as low as 30% during flowering.
+Remember, when the temperature rises, the air has a better ability to hold water.
+The result is reduced humidity, along with the risk of fungi.
+Speaking of humidity, make sure it remains no higher than 60-65% during the vegetative stage.
+Reduce it to as low as 30% during flowering.
 High humidity is bad for your plants, except in the germinating and rooting stages.

 There are few better moments in a marijuana cultivator’s life than the first time he or she cuts down the first ‘ripe’ plant.
 Your Durban Poison plant is ready for harvest when at least 70% of the white pistils turn brown or orange.

-The time of harvest dictates the THC content of your plants; if you harvest too early, you don’t get the full potency.
-However, if you wait until almost all the pistils have changed color, the THC will have transformed into CBN which ruins the psychoactive effects that you would otherwise expect to receive from Durban Poison.
+The time of harvest dictates the THC content of your plants.
+If you harvest too early, you don’t get the full potency.
+However, if you wait until almost all the pistils have changed color, the THC will transform into CBN.
+This ruins the psychoactive effects that you would otherwise expect to receive from Durban Poison.

 MarijuanaBreak Tip: If you wait until all of the pistils on your Durban Poison plants have changed color, the THC will break down into CBN and minimize the psychoactive effects of the buds.

-When sampling, make sure you take buds from the top or center of the plant as they are most likely to be ripe first.
+When sampling, take buds from the top or center of the plant as they are most likely to be ripe first.
 Once the lower buds reach maturity, you will notice that they get larger and fuzzier.

-The best method of curing and drying your Durban Poison is to bring it indoors and hang it upside in a special room at the right humidity and temperature.
-Wait a few days and check moisture levels; when it is sufficiently dry, store the marijuana in an airtight mason jar with a little space.
-Open the jars every few days for a few minutes.
-In most cases, your Durban Poison will be ready after a few weeks’ worth of curing.
+The best method of curing and drying your Durban Poison is to bring it indoors.
+Hang it upside-down in a room at the right humidity and temperature.
+Wait a few days and check moisture levels.
+When it is sufficiently dry, store the marijuana in an airtight mason jar with a little space.
+Open the containers every couple of days for a few minutes.
+In most cases, your Durban Poison is ready after a few weeks’ worth of curing.

-Your patience will be rewarded at this stage because air-dried weed tastes far better than its quick-dried counterpart.
-It is a bad idea to try and dry your Durban Poison in the sunshine, because you only reduce potency.
+Your patience is rewarded at this stage because air-dried weed tastes far better than its quick-dried counterpart.
+It is a bad idea to try and dry your Durban Poison in the sunshine because you only reduce potency.
 You can even dry marijuana in a paper bag at a pinch!
-We also recommend avoiding microwave drying, because it severely impacts the taste — and your enjoyment of this wonderful strain.
+We also recommend avoiding microwave drying because it severely impacts the taste.
+The last thing you want is for anything to spoil the enjoyment of this wonderful strain.